glycerine/latch/README.md

 can be done by closing regular channels in Go, but they can only convey a single bit: the zero-value or blocked (still open).

-Moreover the regular channel cannot be efficiently re-used, and we must create load on the garbage collector by re-making channels if we want to broadcast again; and even then correctness is hard because we must shutdown all sub-
+Moreover after broadcast the regular channel cannot be efficiently re-used, and we must create load on the garbage collector by re-making channels if we want to broadcast again; and even then correctness is hard because we must shutdown all sub-